FORD FOUNDATION SENIOR FELLOWSHIP

 - The anticipated value of the outcome of the proposed work.

-The application module for the Ford Senior Fellowship will open on November 1, 2018 and close on January 31, 2019 at 11:59 PM Eastern Standard Time.
-Awards are 12 months of tenure and may begin as early as September 1, 2019 but no later than January 1, 2020.
+The application module for the Ford Senior Fellowship will open on November 1, 2022 and close on January 31, 2023 at 5:00 PM Eastern Standard Time (EST).
+Awards may begin as early as September 1, 2023 but no later than January 1, 2024.